renerocksai/slides/BACKLOG.md

 # Backlog

-fixed? @pop: parse context AFTER popping!

-* overview mode
-* pdf export (png?)
+* bold font ?!?
-* native pdf export
+* available_width
-* markdown support + underline and colors
+* color flag set but no color?!?!?

 - [x] jump to editor cursor pos on error